viral32111/discordbot/README.md

-# conspiracy-ai
+# Conspiracy AI

-The Conspiracy AI bot for the community Discord.
+This is an open-source rewrite of Conspiracy AI programmed in Node.js.
+Hopefully this rewrite will fix all the bugs in the old version & bring to life many new features! :D